nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 6. Commands should be processed within one second.
 7. User should always receive a feedback when a command is typed, even for invalid commands and unsuccessful processes.
 8. All functional methods should be documented properly.
+9. Should be wroking directly upon download without any installation process.

 ## Appendix D : Glossary